Analysis: Seven things we learned about the Seahawks from the NFL combine

 By the way, it is still expected that Wilson will take part in at least a day or so of spring training for the Yankees this month.
 Last year, Wilson spent six days with the Yankees.
 Wilson has been in Brazil in recent days but it’s thought he’s making plans for an appearance at Yankees camp — likely shorter than last year — in the coming weeks.

-GEORGE FANT MIGHT JUST STAY IN THE SAME ROLE HE HAD LAST SEASON
+GEORGE FANT MIGHT STAY IN THE SAME ROLE

-Fant is a restricted free agent and the Seahawks will have to decide soon whether to tender him and at what level — he’d at least get a one-year deal at a little over $2 million.
+Fant is a restricted free agent, and the Seahawks will have to decide soon whether to tender him and at what level — he’d at least get a one-year deal at a little over $2 million.

 The thought has been Fant will be given a chance to compete at tackle.
 But if the Seahawks are able to re-sign Fluker and Sweezy, then the starting five from last season could stay the same (center Justin Britt, left tackle Duane Brown and right tackle Germain Ifedi are all under contract through at least 2019).
 And that means Fant could stay in the hybrid eligible tackle/tight end role he had last season that the team viewed as a key to its running success.